 Licensed counselors and licensed social workers provide emotional and psychological support through Individual Counseling to help victims rebuild their lives as survivors.

-Support Services including groups, classes, workshops and social groups help adults learn how to enjoy healthy relationships and connect with others who have walked the same road as they have.
+Support Services including groups, classes, workshops and social groups help adults learn how to enjoy healthy relationships and connect with others who have walked similar paths.

 One in four women in college experience sexual assault and/or relationship violence.
 Safe Connections on Campus is engaged in prevention education and support services at colleges and universities across the St. Louis region.